Confused by ‘Elden Ring’s’ story? Let us explain.

 The player is part of a group called the Tarnished.
 These are people forgotten by the grace of the Greater Will.
 In what appears to be an attempt by the Greater Will to correct the chaos of the Shattering, it once again decides to bless the Tarnished with some grace.
 Suddenly, Tarnished exiles have begun to return to The Lands Between, each for their own reasons.
 The game’s intro cinematic shows us several of these characters, including Hoarah Loux, chieftain of the Badlands.
 It seems being “blessed by grace” grants permission for the Tarnished not only to wander The Lands Between once again, but to gather and wield the power of the Elden Ring’s runes.
 This is why the player is able to defeat enemies and take in runes (this game’s version of experience points) to level up.

-Note: We’re navigating toward middle and endgame spoiler territory here.
+Note: We’re navigating toward middle- and endgame spoiler territory here.
 Read further only if you are at least near the end of the game.

 Before the Shattering and Godwyn’s death, Marika was at war with the neighboring Carian royal family, overseen by Renalla, Queen of the Full Moon and head of the sorcery academy.
 A red-haired warrior named Radagon of the Golden Order led this battle, but quickly fell in love with Renalla.
 This ushered in a time of peace between the students of sorcery and followers of the Golden Order, and they had a child named Ranni.